 Stop ignoring the little things.
 So much of our money is lost to things we can’t even remember buying.
 Yet another pair of cute shoes that were on sale.
 That pair of cheap sunglasses from that street vendor on your way to work.
 The daily latte.
 Those cigarettes.
 Sit down and add up how much you spend on such things each year, and you could probably finance your emergency savings fund or knock out a credit card balance.
 The point is, little expenses add up to big spending.
 That’s why it’s a good idea to keep a journal of everything you spend, down to the penny, for a couple of weeks, every six months or so.
 You’ll also notice when other people are spending your money.
 Once you see the dumb things you’re spending your money on—stop.

 Stop acting as if you’ll learn about money by osmosis.
 Just like with most crimes, pleading ignorance about money is no defense against the consequences, including stress, debt and bankruptcy.
-There are just too many books, web sites, magazines, apps and other resources that you can use to educate yourself about money.
+There are just too many books, web sites, magazines, apps and other resources that you can use to educate yourself about money and avoid doing dumb things with it.
 If you really want to improve your financial health, you must add financial education to your diet.